 Water, mandelic acid, butylene-glycol, beta-glutcan, panthenol, glycyrrhiza glabra (licorice) root extract, prunus amygdalus dulcis (sweet almond) fruit extract, sodium hyaluronate, sorbitan sesquioleate, centella asiatica extract, houttuynia cordata extract, sorbitol, di methyl sulfone, chlorphenesin, sodium citrate, arginine, peg-60 hydrogenated castor oil, ethylhexylglycerin, natto gum carbomer.

-- Can dry out and irritate the skin if used frequently, so especially those with sensistive skin should be careful.
+- Can dry out and irritate the skin if used frequently, so especially those with sensitive skin should be aware.

 What AHA product are you currently using in your routine?
 Please share <3